 To believe therefore means trusting God completely.
 It is knowing that God's perspective is the right one.
-We ask knowing that God will never think that we are idiots and will rebuke us for taking so long to come to Him.
+We ask knowing that God will never think that we are idiots.
+He will not rebuke us for taking so long to come to Him.